 Effectiveness and Success Rates

-Vasectomy is regarded as the gold standard for definitive male contraception, with an effectiveness rate exceeding 99% once clearance is confirmed via semen analysis.
+Vasectomy is the gold standard for permanent male contraception.
+It exceeds 99% effectiveness once clearance is confirmed by semen analysis.

 What Makes Vasectomy So Effective?